Join operation and ${\mathcal A}$-finite map-germs: Introduction

-The elementary join maps are obtained joining the identity and a parameterized curve or a finite number of parameterized curves.
-In Proposition \ref{FamilyA-Finite} and \ref{PropCorankn-map} we prove that these maps are $\A$-finite.
-In Theorem \ref{ClassMonomProjCurve} and Corollaries \ref{ClassifMon-n2n} and \ref{ClassMon-General} we classify some classes of $\A$-finite monomial map-germs.
-Moreover, we obtain a general form of an $\A$-finite monomial map-germ $f:(\Cp^n,0) \to (\Cp^{p},0)$ for $p\geq 2n$ of any corank in terms of elementary joins.
+We define basic map-germs, called elementary joins, which are obtained by joining the identity and a parameterized curve or a finite number of parameterized curves.
+These maps are $\A$-finite (see Propositions \ref{FamilyA-Finite} and \ref{PropCorankn-map}).
+In Theorem \ref{ClassMonomProjCurve} and Corollaries \ref{ClassifMon-n2n} and \ref{ClassMon-General} we obtain normal forms of some classes of $\A$-finite monomial map-germs which are completely characterized in terms of the elementary joins.
+The result in Corollary \ref{ClassifMon-n2n} generalizes for map-germs from $\Cp^n$ to $\Cp^{2n}$ the classification given in Theorem 2.4 in \cite{RodRuas} for surfaces in $\Cp^4$.
+We also give the general form of an $\A$-finite monomial map-germ $f:(\Cp^n,0) \to (\Cp^{p},0)$ for $p\geq 2n$ of any corank.
 More precisely, in Theorem \ref{ClassifMonoCurve-Corankq}, we prove that if $f$ is a corank $q$ monomial map-germ, then $f$ is $\A$-finite if and only if $f$ is $\A$-equivalent to the join of the identity in $\Cp^{n-q}$ with $q$ parameterized curves.
-These monomial normal forms can be seen as $\A$-finite reflection maps, as defined in \cite{P}.
-As a corollary of Theorem \ref{ClassifMonoCurve-Corankq} we obtain infinitely many families of $\A$-finite map-germs, not necessarily monomial.
+As a corollary we obtain infinitely many families of $\A$-finite map-germs, not necessarily monomial.
 Two fundamental tools to obtain the previous results were the invariants: the semigroup associated to a parameterized curve and the delta invariant $\delta_f:=dim_{\Cp}\frac{\O_n}{f^*(\O_p)}$, defined in \cite{RodRuas}.

+The monomial normal forms of Theorem \ref{ClassifMonoCurve-Corankq} can be seen as $\A$-finite reflection maps, as defined in \cite{P}.
+In addition, their images $f(\Cp^n)$ are non normal toric varieties in $\Cp^p$ with isolated singularity at the origin, as they are the loci of a binomial ideal (see \cite{ES}).
+Conditions for the equisingularity of families of isolated non-normal singularities parameterized by this class of map-germs were investigated in \cite{Greuel}.